Mets begin season at Nationals with pitching pains already piling up

 New York planned on the one-two punch of Cy Young Award winners Jacob deGrom and former National Max Scherzer.
 Now, deGrom is out for at least four weeks with a shoulder issue and Scherzer’s hamstring discomfort threatens to delay the start of his season.

-All-Star Chris Bassitt — acquired in a trade from Oakland after going 12-4 with a 3.15 earned run average in 2021 — plus Carlos Carrasco and Taijuan Walker round out the Mets’ desired rotation.
+Second-year right-hander Tylor Megill (4-6, 4.52 ERA in 18 starts last year) will get the Opening Day start for the Mets, with Scherzer to follow.
+All-Star Chris Bassitt — acquired in a trade from the Oakland A’s after going 12-4 with a 3.15 ERA in 2021 — plus Carlos Carrasco and Taijuan Walker round out the Mets’ season-opening rotation.
 Edwin Diaz is the closer.

+Mets pitching coach Jeremy Hefner said of Megill starting the opener, “He can handle the situation, and I think we saw that last year.”

 Washington is waiting on Stephen Strasburg — who has thrown 26 2/3 innings over the past two seasons — and Joe Ross to return.
 That leaves the opener in the left-hand of 32-year-old Patrick Corbin, who went 9-16 with a 5.82 ERA and allowed a club-record 37 homers last season.